Safeguarding standards for children's contracted services

 • all relevant new staff undergo safeguarding and child protection training (including online safety) at induction.
 This training should be in line with recommendations from the safeguarding children partnership in the providers’ area

-• your Designated Safeguarding Lead and deputy undertakes the training for staff working in specialist roles including designated and named professionals as described on the training section of the PDSCP website or other recognised equivalent as recommended by the safeguarding partnership in the providers’ area
+• your safeguarding lead and deputy undertakes the training for staff working in specialist roles including designated and named professionals as described on the training section of the DSCP website or other recognised equivalent as recommended by the safeguarding partnership in the providers’ area

 • all safeguarding training should be updated at regular intervals; best practice is every three years for staff and volunteers working with children.
-Designated Safeguarding Leads and deputies, this should be every two years.
+Safeguarding leads and deputies, update this training every two years.
 All providers should follow training requirements within Working Together to Safeguard Children.
 Providers in education settings must follow training requirements in line with the latest KCSiE.

 4. Annual safeguarding self-audit